.

-For years, most vehicle manufacturers and aftermarket antifreeze suppliers have recommended changing the coolant every two years or 30,000 miles in passenger cars and light trucks.
-With the arrival of extended life additive packages, the recommended replacement interval has stretched out to five years and 150,000 miles on most late model vehicles.
+For years, most vehicle manufacturers and aftermarket antifreeze suppliers have recommended changing ordinary green formula coolant every two years or 30,000 miles in passenger cars and light trucks.
+With long life coolants, the recommended replacement interval is five years or 150,000 miles, which ever comes first (not last!).

 When a change is due, the old coolant can either be dumped or recycled.
 Recycling is the environmentally friendly alternative because it keeps ethylene glycol and all the nasty stuff it picks up inside the cooling system out of the environment.